 NewHydrogen reports progress in its quest to lower the cost of producing green hydrogen

 SANTA CLARITA, Calif., Dec.
-20, 2022 (GLOBE NEWSWIRE) -- NewHydrogen, Inc. (OTC: NEWH), a developer of a breakthrough technology to produce low-cost green hydrogen, today provided an update outlining corporate milestones and the next steps to establish longer-term commercial viability.
+20, 2022 (GLOBE NEWSWIRE) -- NewHydrogen, Inc. NEWH, a developer of a breakthrough technology to produce low-cost green hydrogen, today provided an update outlining corporate milestones and the next steps to establish longer-term commercial viability.

 "NewHydrogen has made significant progress towards its goal of developing technologies that lower the cost of producing green hydrogen, accelerating the timeline for large-scale applications in high growth markets," said Dr. David Lee, NewHydrogen's CEO.